 Say hello to fall with a day trip to the historic gold mine town of Julian––famous for its fall colors, U-pick apples, apple pie and apple cider.
 Head to a U-pick farm to pluck apples from the trees, then make your way to downtown Julian and look through the adorable gift stores.
 Miner's Diner is a good place to grab lunch with the tots in tow.
 Before leaving, stop by a local pie shop for a freshly baked apple or pumpkin pie.
 If you're on a mission to see the best fall foliage experience you can in Julian, we recommend hiking the 1.65-mile Canyon Oak Trail within William Heise County Park for views of the great oaks towering above.

 Read our where to go apple-picking guide for bushels of fun and plenty of multicolor cheer.

 San Diego, CA 92036

 Camp at Cuyamaca State Park

 Sleep under the stars with the crew at Paso Picacho campground and experience fall up close and personal.
+The state park is home to 24,700 acres of oak and conifer forests and at an elevation of 5,000 feet, the seasons come and go similar to Northern California.
 This is a great family campground where you can secure a spot through Reserve America.
 Your happy campers will love the fresh air, the climbing trees and lots of easy hikes from the camp spot.
 Weekends are busy, so book early.

 Paso Picacho Campground